deipti-gond/School_Aura/README.md

 # School_Aura
-The home page same of the SchoolAura.
+The home page of the SchoolAura.